-JML: TechnipFMC and Bureau Veritas have a close relationship, developed over many years working together.
-For the AIP, there was no question that Bureau Veritas would be our class society of choice.
+JML: TechnipFMC and Bureau Veritas have a special relationship, developed over many years of working together.
+For the AiP, there was no question that Bureau Veritas would be our class society of choice.
 No one else could provide an equivalent level of support and expertise, or understand our needs as well.

 PC: Are you working with Bureau Veritas on any other projects?

-JML: We are currently making the most of Bureau Veritas’ world-recognized expertise in FPSOs and the offshore industry for two projects.
-Bureau Veritas offshore experts are providing external advice on a TechnipFMC solution for unmanned offshore platfrom, and we have a classification project pending for an offshore FPSO in Senegal.
+JML: We are currently making the most of Bureau Veritas’ world-renowned expertise in FPSOs and the offshore industry for two projects.
+Bureau Veritas offshore experts are providing external advice on a TechnipFMC solution for unmanned offshore platforms, and we have a classification project pending for an offshore FPSO in Senegal.